Pkhristi-devloper/Three-JS---Learning/Bruno Simon/Lecture 3 Basic Scene/READ.md

-we need 4 elements to get started
-    A scene that will contain objects
-    some objects
-    a camera
-    a renderer

-Scene
-    A scene is like a container
-    we put objects, models,lights, etc. in it
-    At some point we ask the THREE.js to render that scene Objects
-    Can be many things
-    primitive geometries
-    imported models
-    particles
-    lights
-    etc.

-Start with a simple cube
-We need to create a Mesh.
-    combination of geometry(the shape) and a material(how it looks) start with box geometry and MeshBasicMaterial

-steps :
-    create a geometry
-    create a material
-    then create one mesh using geometry and material after that add into the scene

-Camera:
-    it is not visible
-    serve as point of view when doing render can have multiple and swith between them different types
-    we are going to use PerspetiveCamera

-    we must have to provide the params inside the camera

-    first param is fov - Field Of View this is a vertical vision angle
-        in degrees
-        also called fov
-        (in simple language, it is the angle for which the camera can see)

-    second param is - Aspect Ratio
-        the width of render devided by the height of the render we don't have a render then we can also decide by window width and height or we can also define one object which will contain the sizes and then will define the aspect ratio

-        for ex. : const sizes = {
-            height: 600,
-            width: 800
-        }
-        and when we want to use this, we will simply write sizes.width & sizes.height

-Renderer
-    renderer renders the scene from the camera point of view result drawn into canvas
-    A canvas is an HTML element in which we draw all the objects Three.js will use WebGL to draw the render inside this canvas You can create this or you can let Three.js do it
+# Getting Started with Three.js: Basic Scene

+To begin with Three.js, you need **four essential elements**:

+1. **Scene**
+    A container for all objects, models, lights, etc.
+    At some point, you ask Three.js to render this scene.

+2. **Objects**
+    These can be:
+    - Primitive geometries
+    - Imported models
+    - Particles
+    - Lights
+    - And more

+    > **Tip:** Start with a simple cube!
+    To create a cube, you need a **Mesh**—a combination of geometry (the shape) and material (how it looks).

+    **Steps to create a Mesh:**
+    1. Create a geometry
+    2. Create a material
+    3. Combine them into a mesh
+    4. Add the mesh to the scene

+3. **Camera**
+    - Not visible in the scene
+    - Serves as the point of view for rendering
+    - You can have multiple cameras and switch between them
+    - Different types available; we'll use `PerspectiveCamera`

+    **Camera Parameters:**
+    - **Field Of View (fov):**
+      Vertical vision angle (in degrees).
+      Determines how much the camera can see.
+    - **Aspect Ratio:**
+      Width of render divided by height.
+      If you don't have a render yet, use the window's width and height, or define an object:

+      ```js
+      const sizes = {
+         width: 800,
+         height: 600
+      };
+      // Usage: sizes.width & sizes.height
+      ```

+4. **Renderer**
+    - Renders the scene from the camera's point of view
+    - Draws the result into a **canvas** (an HTML element)
+    - Three.js uses **WebGL** to render inside this canvas
+    - You can create the canvas yourself, or let Three.js handle it

+---

+> **Summary:**
+> - Create a scene
+> - Add objects (like a cube mesh)
+> - Set up a camera
+> - Render everything with a renderer

+Happy coding with Three.js!